guybedford/chomp/README.md

 chomp --init --import-scripts
 ```

-Now you can run any task in your project's npm scripts using Chomp!
+Now you can run any of your npm scripts using Chomp!

 - _Where you ran `npm run <task>` before, now run `chomp <task>`!_